vagnereix/vagnereix/README.md

 # Hi, there!
 Learn a little more about me 👨🏻‍💻

-I'm a Computer Science student 🎓, a clean, performative and scalable code lover. 📚
+I'm a Web and Mobile developer, a clean, performative and scalable code lover. 📚

 <!--
 - :sparkles: Sou Full Stack JavaScript